-Under California law, intentional infliction of emotional distress is a legal claim that arises when the defendant’s outrageous conduct causes the victim to suffer emotional distress and it was done intentionally, or with a reckless disregard for its effect on the victim.
+In California, intentional infliction of emotional distress is a legal claim that arises when the defendant’s outrageous conduct causes you to suffer emotional distress and it was done intentionally, or with a reckless disregard for its effect.

-A successful lawsuit can allow the victim to recover:
+A successful lawsuit can allow you to recover:

 - compensatory damages and